The U.S. is sending advanced rocket systems to Ukraine, but not to be shot into Russia

 The president stressed that "we are not encouraging or enabling Ukraine to strike beyond its borders," while senior administration officials separately said that Ukraine gave assurances it would not use the missiles to strike inside of Russia.

 But the U.S. will — among other things — continue cooperating with allies on Russian sanctions and providing Ukraine with advanced weaponry and financial assistance, Biden added.
-These longer-range rockets are part of a new $700 million weapons package set to be officially announced on Wednesday.
+These longer-range rockets are part of a new weapons package, announced by the White House on Wednesday and estimated at $700 million.

 "Americans will stay the course with the Ukrainian people because we understand that freedom is not free," he wrote.
 "That's what we have always done whenever the enemies of freedom seek to bully and oppress innocent people, and it is what we are doing now."